(Adjective) Having temporary effect

 He later forgave himself for that.
 He'd had more important things on his mind at the time.

-For five glorious years he moved on from his past, and for once he didn't have to worry about the future.
+For five glorious years, he moved on from his past, and for once he didn't have to worry about the future.
 He lived each day in the present, until that day when he very literally couldn't.
-Because he had held the objects that time would not let him forget.
+Because he had been touched by objects that time would not let him forget.

 Harry's last blissfully normal day was in fact not all that serene.

 He started around lunch time, equipped with a vengeful hangover, and he proceeded to stumble through the next few hours without enough coffee.
-He swore he'd give up this ambition to drink a Weasley under the table.
+He swore to give up this ambition to drink a Weasley under the table.
 At least once a week.
-But this time was definitely the last.

 A little while, and a niggling feeling later, he realised that he'd misplaced his best friend, and he may have insulted his missing-best-friend's wife.
 Ron and Hermione would forgive him.